simensta/generate-subjects-from-rectangle-dropdown-annotations/generate_subject_manifest/README.md

 ```

 ## Reduction Export Fields:
-The following may be helpful in understanding the fields in the Caesar reduction export.
-For a more thorough and up-to-date description, see the aggregation-for-caesar docs for the [rectangle reducer](https://aggregation-caesar.zooniverse.org/reducers.html#rectangle-reducer) and the [dropdown reducer](https://aggregation-caesar.zooniverse.org/reducers.html#dropdown-reducer)
+The following is a description of some of the reduction fields evaluated in `generate_transcription_subjects.py`.
+For a more thorough and up-to-date description, see the aggregation-for-caesar docs for the [rectangle reducer](https://aggregation-caesar.zooniverse.org/reducers.html#rectangle-reducer) and the [dropdown reducer](https://aggregation-caesar.zooniverse.org/reducers.html#dropdown-reducer).

  - **id**: Caesar Id for reducer entry
  - **reducer_key**: Key name specified for Caesar reducer